CATEGORIES

 Compression therapy for venous and lymphatic disorders

-Evidence-based care of venous leg ulcers (VLUs) suggests that compression therapy plays a pivotal role in the standard of care.
+Evidence-based care of venous leg disorders suggests that compression therapy plays a pivotal role in the standard of care.
 This award celebrates health professionals who have made an outstanding contribution to their clinical practice or area of research.

 Innovation in chronic wound healing